kyma-project/kyma/docs/application-connector/docs/004-architecture-application-connector.md

 The Connector Service:
 - Handles the exchange of client certificates for a given RE.
-- Provides the Metadata Service and Event Service endpoints.
+- Provides the Application Registry and Event Service endpoints.
 - Signs client certificates using the server side certificate stored in Kubernetes Secrets.

-## Metadata Service
+## Application Registry

-The Metadata Service stores all registered APIs and Event Catalog exposed by a connected external solution.
+The Application Registry stores all registered APIs and Event Catalog exposed by a connected external solution.
 The APIs and Event catalogs metadata are stored in RemoteEnvironment custom resource.
 The system creates a new Kubernetes service for each registered API.
 Additionally, a new Service Classes is registered in the Service Catalog.

->**NOTE:** Using the Metadata Service, you can register an API along with its OAuth or Basic Authentication credentials.
+>**NOTE:** Using the Application Registry, you can register an API along with its OAuth or Basic Authentication credentials.
 The credentials are stored in a Kubernetes Secret.

 ## Event Service